pivotal/docs-tap/supply-chain/platform-engineering/how-to/installing-supply-chain/installing-manually.hbs.md

     --namespace tap-install
   ```

-1. Confirm if the required packages are installed and reconciled successfully.
+1. Confirm that the required packages are installed and reconciled successfully.
 Run:

   ```console
   kubectl get pkgi -A